Skip to Content

 Montgomery County Prenuptial Agreement Attorneys

 No two prenuptial agreements are exactly alike.
-While every agreement contains some standard language, the substance of the agreement is specific, new, and different for each person.
-It is important that your lawyer is both experienced in negotiating prenuptial agreements and savvy in the law.
-Seek the assistance of an experienced attorney to create a prenuptial agreement suited to your needs.
+While every agreement contains some standard language, the substance is specific to each couple’s circumstances.
+That’s why your attorney needs to be both experienced in negotiating these agreements and grounded in Pennsylvania law.

-A prenuptial agreement is a legal contract between two parties anticipating marriage.
-A valid prenup is in writing and signed consensually and voluntarily by both parties, and it goes into effect once the couple officially marries.
+A prenuptial agreement is a legal contract between two people anticipating marriage.
+Under Pennsylvania law, a valid prenup must be in writing and signed voluntarily by both parties before the marriage begins.
+It takes effect once the couple officially marries.
+One important limitation: prenuptial agreements cannot set child custody terms or waive child support in Pennsylvania.
+Courts determine those issues at the time of separation or divorce.

-A premarital contract can address several things, including:
+A premarital contract can address several matters, including:

-• each spouse's right to property owned by either spouse;
+• Each spouse’s right to property owned by either party;

-• each spouse's right to the gifts or inheritances of the other;
+• Each spouse’s rights to the other’s gifts or inheritances;

 Vigorously Representing Clients to Achieve Their Goals